(Last updated June 25, 2017)

 On average, there are 3002 hours of sunshine per year in Jamaica out of a possible 4383 hours.
 The sunniest months are January through April, as well as July and August.

-Average amount of sunshine per day in April: 8hrs
+Average amount of bright sunshine per day in April: 8hrs

 Average amount of daylight per day in April: ~13hrs